kaitlynp1206/imageRepo/README.md

 - MySQL

 # Assumptions
-This project acts as a part of a microservice and assumes that Auth is handled in a separate service.
+This project acts as an internal service and assumes that Auth is handled in a separate service.
+-Assume https (everything is encrypted)
+-Assume front end images are encoded in base64

+-"GET" image request will return an S3 address -> curl address for image